-- Date for next review of the strategy: July 2017
+- Date for Review of the Strategy: April 2018

 Summary of Main Barriers to Educational Achievement faced by Pupils at RHS who are Eligible for Pupil Premium

-All pupils attending Russet House School have complex needs; it is therefore extremely difficult to identify additional barriers specifically faced by pupils eligible for Pupil Premium and there are no nationally available statistics regarding this.
+All pupils attending Russet House School have complex needs; it is therefore extremely difficult to identify/ isolate additional barriers specifically faced by pupils eligible for Pupil Premium and there are no nationally available statistics regarding this.

 Children with autism often have difficulty generalising their skills in different situations, including between home and school.
 In addition it is recognised that parents and families with children with autism often face additional pressures and may require additional support to help their children to generalise their skills to different situations and environments.

-The Pupil Premium funding in 2016 – 2017 (academic year) will be spent on the following:
+The Pupil Premium funding in 2017 – 2018 will be spent on the following: